Mindfully Healthy Living

 Brazil nuts are versatile superfood nuts.
 They can be used to make vegan mayonnaise, cheese, and milk!
 They provide a deliciously nutty flavor that is very mild and can easily be masked or enhanced with natural sweeteners, spices, or flavorings.

 Brazil nuts can also be used to make dressings and dips like pesto or hummus!
+Brazil nuts in pesto is one of my favorite ways to incorporate this superfood nut.

 And of course, as mentioned above they can be made into trail mixes with dried fruits and other nuts, or eaten plain or salted.
 A little goes a long way!

-Many nutrition advocates beleive that in order to preserve the rich antioxidants and nutrients in Brazil nuts (and all nuts) purchasing them raw, balanced, or sprouted is best.
 If you buy raw, soak the nuts (2-4 hours for macadamia and 4-6 hours for Brazil nuts).
 The soak is also called sprouting or activating the nuts.
 This guideline applies to grains, nuts, seeds, and legumes, but the soaking times will vary!

 In some cases, you may want to allow the nuts to air dry, sun dry, or use a dehydrator.
 If used in a recipe, you may not need to dry at all!

 Soaking in warm or room-temperature water and a splash of apple cider vinegar helps to release the phytic acid, or anti-nutrients that coat the nut.
-These are anti-nutrients are beleived to prevent the absorption of nutrients and cause gastrointestinal disruptions.
-While it may be an extra step in the preparation process, we beleive it is a necessary one to ensure you are able to absorb all the nutritional goodness these superfoods have to offer!
+These anti-nutrients are believed to prevent the absorption of nutrients and cause gastrointestinal disruptions.

 Healthy wishes,